Presuming conflict to be a problem.

 It’s interesting because it means the Dramatica model doesn’t really account for a dialectical notion of conflict in thesis/anti-thesis/synthesis but either finds a linear choice between thesis and anti-thesis (problem -> solution) or simply failure of the story goal, with the alternative being answering inequity with intentions.

 Within the context of the Dramatica theory of story, the thesis is not the problem, and anti-thesis is not the solution.
-Instead, the process of thesis/anti-thesis/synthesis is a Linear-minded approach to conflict resolution.
+Instead, the process of thesis/anti-thesis/synthesis is a Male-minded approach to conflict resolution.
 This Illusion of Fixing Problems unthinkingly marks “synthesis” as its solution.

 Logic is literally in the DNA of the Hegelian Dialectic.